pre-vert/Borrowable-limit-order-book/README.md

 # LendBook

-This repository contains the core Solidity contract for an order book which lets users borrow its deposited assets.

-## Overview

-A Lending limit order book is a special order book in which ($i$) the assets backing the limit orders can be borrowed and ($ii$) the borrowed assets of the bid side are collateralized by the assets in the ask side, and reciprocally.
+This repository contains the core Solidity contract of a new lending protocol in which lenders supply liquidity in limit orders.
+Other users can borrow the assets by posting collateral in limit orders.
+All orders are displayed in a limit order book and can be taken by traders.
+All positions are liquidated when the limit orders from which the assets are borrowed are filled.

 ### Benefits

 The benefits of appending a lending protocol to an order book are multiple:

 - stop loss orders with guaranteed stop price
-- zero liquidation costs
+- low liquidation costs
-- high leverage
+- high loan-to-value and leverage
 - leverage programmability
 - no risk of bad debt
 - minimized governance